xiaoqixiaowei/Jason-rtos-experiment1/README.md

 # Jason-rtos-experiment1
-This is for storing the rtos experiment.
+This is for storing the rtos experiment..